-0-9 Digit argument.

-Undo a change due to a remote editing command.
-The change is undone both $C-$ in the agenda buffer and in the remote buffer.

-- t Change the TODO state of the item, both in the agenda and in the original org file. - C-k Delete the current agenda item along with the entire subtree belonging to it in the original Org-mode file.
+- 0-9 Digit argument. - C- Undo a change due to a remote editing command.
+The change is undone both in the agenda buffer and in the remote buffer. - t Change the TODO state of the item, both in the agenda and in the original org file. - C-k Delete the current agenda item along with the entire subtree belonging to it in the original Org-mode file.
 If the text to be deleted remotely is longer than one line, the kill needs to be confirmed by the user.
-See variable org-agendaconfirm-kill. - \$ Archive the subtree corresponding to the current headline. - T Show all tags associated with the current item.
-Because of inheritance, this may be more than the tags listed in the line itself. - : Set tags for the current headline.
-If there is an active region in the agenda, change a tag for all headings in the region. - a Toggle the ARCHIVE tag for the current headline. - , Set the priority for the current item.
+See variable org-agenda-confirm-kill. - \$ Archive the subtree corresponding to the current headline. - T Show all tags associated with the current item.
+Because of inheritance, this may be more than the tags listed in the line itself. - : Set tags for the current headline. - a Toggle the ARCHIVE tag for the current headline. - Set the priority for the current item.
 Org-mode prompts for the priority character.
 If you reply with (SPC), the priority cookie is removed from the entry. - P Display weighted priority of current item.

-- $S \rightarrow (up)$ Increase the priority of the current item.
+$S-\overline{\mathbb{Q}}$ Increase the priority of the current item.
 The priority is changed in the original buffer, but the agenda is not resorted.
-Use the r key for this. - - $S-\langle down \rangle$ Decrease the priority of the current item. - C-c C-s Schedule this item - C-c C-d Set a deadline for this item. - $S-\overline{left}$ Change the time stamp associated with the current line by one day into the past. - > Change the time stamp associated with the current line to today.
+Use the r key for this.

+- $S-\overline{\text{down}}$ Decrease the priority of the current item. - C-c C-s Schedule this item - C-c C-d Set a deadline for this item. - S-(right) Change the time stamp associated with the current line by one day into the future.
+With prefix argument, change it by that many days.
+For example, 3 6 5 S-(right) will change it by a year.
+The stamp is changed in the original org file, but the change is not directly reflected in the agenda buffer.
+Use the r key to update the buffer. - $S-\langle \overline{\text{left}} \rangle$ Change the time stamp associated with the current line by one day into the past. - > Change the time stamp associated with the current line to today.
 The key > has been chosen, because it is the same as S-. on my keyboard. - I Start the clock on the current item.
-If a clock is running already, it is stopped first. - O Stop the previously started clock. - X Cancel the currently running clock. - J Jump to the running clock in another window.
+If a clock is running already, it is stopped first. - O Stop the previously started clock. - X Cancel the currently running clock.